CLovina/Weather-App/README.md

  #### Implemented
  Weather API https://www.weatherapi.com/api-explorer.aspx for local temperature and weather conditions.

- I would not recommend using this for this project as it caused problems later when trying to get icons (couldn't get them to change).
+ This site caused problems for me later on when trying to get icons (couldn't get them to change).

  #### Built With
  JavaScript, HTML and CSS